pablopertusa/trackbio/README.md

 # Trackbio

-A command-line tool designed for biologists to predict future animal locations based on historical geolocalization data and environmental variables from the Copernicus Marine Service.
+A command-line tool designed for biologists to predict future marine animal locations based on historical geolocalization data and environmental variables from the Copernicus Marine Service.

 ## Overview